ONSdigital/Statistical-Method-Specifications/editing_and_imputation/editing/totals_components/technical_specification.md

 ### 3.0 Terminology

-* Contributor – A member of the sample; identified by a unique identifier.
+* Contributor – A member of the sample; identified by a unique identifier
-* Record – A set of values for each contributor and period.
+* Record – A set of values for each contributor and period
-* Target Period – The period currently undergoing data validation.
+* Target Period – The period currently undergoing data validation
-* Target Variable – The variable of interest that the method is working on, the total or components as determined by the Amend Total variable.
+* Target Variable – The variable of interest that the method is working on, the total or components as determined by the Amend Total variable
-* Target Record – A contributor's record in the target period.
+* Target Record – A contributor's record in the target period
-* Predictive Variable – A value used as a predictor for a contributor's target variable.
+* Predictive Variable – A value used as a predictor for a contributor's target variable
-* Predictive Record – The record containing a contributor's predictive value.
+* Predictive Record – The record containing a contributor's predictive value
 * Predictive Period – The period containing predictive records; defined relative to the target period.
 * Auxiliary variable – The variable used as a predictor for a contributor’s target variable, where the predictive value is not available
-* Responder – A contributor who has responded to the survey within a given period.
+* Responder – A contributor who has responded to the survey within a given period

 ## 4.0 Technical Assumptions

 * Predictive and auxillary variables are well correlated with the target variable
-* At least one of the target or aux variables must be populated.
+* At least one of the target or aux variables must be populated
 * Thresholds determine the need for correction
 * The method can only observe only one set of components and total at any given time
 * Target period values exist